 \section{Abstract}

-Much of the federated learning (FL) literature focuses on settings where local dataset statistics remain the same between training and testing time.
-Recent advances in domain generalization (DG) aim to use data from source (training) domains to train a model that generalizes well to data from unseen target (testing) domains.
-In this paper, we are motivated by two major gaps in existing work on FL and DG: (1) the lack of formal mathematical analysis of DG objectives and training processes; and (2) DG research in FL being limited to the conventional star-topology architecture.
-Addressing the second gap, we develop \textit{Decentralized Federated Domain Generalization with Style Sharing} (\texttt{StyleDDG}), a fully decentralized DG algorithm designed to allow devices in a peer-to-peer network to achieve DG based on sharing style information inferred from their datasets.
-Additionally, we fill the first gap by providing the first systematic approach to mathematically analyzing style-based DG training optimization.
-We cast existing centralized DG algorithms within our framework, and employ their formalisms to model \texttt{StyleDDG}.
-Based on this, we obtain analytical conditions under which a sub-linear convergence rate of \texttt{StyleDDG} can be obtained.
-Through experiments on two popular DG datasets, we demonstrate that \texttt{StyleDDG} can obtain significant improvements in accuracy across target domains with minimal added communication overhead compared to decentralized gradient methods that do not employ style sharing.
+Much of federated learning (FL) focuses on settings where the local dataset statistics remain the same between training and testing.
+However, this assumption often does not hold in practice due to distribution shifts, motivating the development of domain generalization (DG) approaches that leverage source domain data to train models capable of generalizing to unseen target domains.
+In this paper, we are motivated by two major gaps in existing work on FL and DG: (1) the lack of formal mathematical analysis of DG objectives; and (2) DG research in FL being limited to the star-topology architecture.
+We develop Decentralized Federated Domain Generalization with Style Sharing (\textsc{StyleDDG}), a decentralized DG algorithm that allows devices in a peer-to-peer network to achieve DG based on sharing style information inferred from their datasets.
+Additionally, we provide the first systematic approach to analyzing style-based DG training in decentralized networks.
+We cast existing centralized DG algorithms within our framework and employ their formalisms to model \textsc{StyleDDG}.
+We then obtain analytical conditions under which the convergence of \textsc{StyleDDG} can be guaranteed.
+Through experiments on popular DG datasets, we demonstrate that \textsc{StyleDDG} can obtain significant improvements in accuracy across target domains with minimal communication overhead compared to baselines.